SacriGrape/bdsx-placeholderAPI/README.md

 Simply run `npm i @bdsx/bdsx-placeholderapi`

 # What is this?
 Placeholder API on Java edition is a plugin that creates a standard for variables in strings.
-For example, you can use `%username%` in a string and that would be replaced by the users name.
+For example, you can use `%player_name%` in a string and that would be replaced by the users name.
 It also easily allows for other creators to add their own placeholders that can be used by other plugins.

+Note: By itself, this plugin does not do anything.
+It is meant to be used by other plugins.
+An example script for this plugin can be found [here](TODO: add link)

 # How does it work?
 After you create a string, you will put it through the setPlaceholders function.